 Typical Tune: GALILEE

-Alexander was an Irish hymn writer whose texts put her in category of the greats because we still have several of her hymns printed in books published in the twenty-first century: “All Things Bright and Beautiful,” “There Is a Green Hill Far Away,” and this one about the call of Christ coming to us above the struggles and conflicts which might easily drown out his sweet voice saying “Christian, follow me,” and “Christian, love me more.”
+Alexander was an Irish hymn writer.
+Her other long-standing hymns are “All Things Bright and Beautiful” and “There Is a Green Hill Far Away,” This one about the call of Christ coming to us above the struggles and conflicts which might easily drown out his sweet voice saying “Christian, follow me,” and “Christian, love me more.”